Governance, Risk and Compliance (GRC)

 Answer:

-Overall, the CISO’s role is pivotal in ensuring an organization’s cybersecurity posture, and these challenges underscore the need for robust strategies, continuous learning, and a proactive approach to risk management.
+All things considered, the CISO plays a critical role in maintaining an organization’s cybersecurity posture, and these difficulties highlight the necessity of strong plans, ongoing education, and a proactive approach to risk management.